capactio/capact/docs/faq.md

 ### Helm

-Helm is a package manager for Kubernets.
-Capact is using [Helm runner](../cmd/helm-runner/README.md) to install applications in Kubernets.
+Helm is a package manager for Kubernetes.
+Capact uses [Helm runner](https://github.com/capactio/capact/tree/main/cmd/helm-runner/README.md) to install applications in Kubernetes.
 Capact goes beyond Kubernetes and can deploy and manage diverse workloads like AWS RDS or EC2 instances.
-In some way Capact extends a Helm.
+In a way, Capact extends Helm.

 For example, if you are deploying an application which is using a database you may use RDS PostgreSQL and pass required values to the Helm chart.
 We are doing it in many of our examples.
 See our [Productivity stack installation](./tutorial/productivity-stack-installation/README.md) tutorial for more details.